olivergeorge/caniusestories/README.md

 To update the lib

-* `rm -fR node_modules; yarn` will recopy the lib over.  (you could just copy the dist/main.js file over really)
+* `rm -fR node_modules; yarn` will recopy the lib over.
+Note: you could just copy the dist/main.js file over.
-* To use the lib require `caniusestories` and refer to the exported components.
+* To use the lib require `caniusestories` in your namespace and refer to the exported components.

 You'll see an example of this in [`app.core`](./app/src/app/core.cljs) namespace.